Automation

 Every morning, copy and paste the headlines from 2-3 news sources relevant to your industry.
 Then use this prompt:

-Morning Briefing Prompt
+Business Intelligence Briefing Prompt

 Here are today's headlines from [source 1], [source 2], and [source 3]: